Turlock station

 Turlock station is a future Altamont Corridor Express station in the city of the same name.
-It is expected to open to revenue service in 2029 as part of the second phase of ACE's expansion to Merced.
-The station is located at the intersection of Golden State Boulevard and Front Street.
+It is expected to open to revenue service in 2029 as part of the second phase of ACE's Merced Extension project to Merced.
+The station would be located at the intersection of Golden State Boulevard and Front Street approximately a mile from downtown.
 The platform is planned to be connected to the Turlock Transit Roger K. Fall Transit Center via an elevated pedestrian bridge.
-The station is also adjacent to the city's Greyhound Lines bus stop.
+The station would be across a street or two from the city's Greyhound Lines bus stop.